Travel insurance for interrailing

 Top tip: Some insurers might include these as standard on their specialised policies, while others might only offer it as an optional extra.
 So, read the policy wording to know what you're getting.

-The price for travel insurance for interrailing in Europe for 3 months is around £38.
+The price for travel insurance for interrailing in Europe for 3 months is around £38, which is based on a backpackers insurance policy.
 But prices can vary depending on multiple factors.

 What affects the cost?